nearform-actions/optic-release-automation-action/README.md

 - _(Optional)_ You can define Npm and Optic tokens in GitHub secrets for each user that will receive the OTP.
 This is required only in case you want to publish to Npm.
 - Upon successful retrieval of the OTP, it will publish the package to Npm.
 - Create a Github release with change logs (You can customize release notes using [release.yml](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes#example-configuration))
+- Leave a comment on each issues that are linked to the pull reqeuests of this release.
+This feature can be turned off by the `notify-on-the-issue` flag.

 When you close the PR without merging it: nothing will happen.